Inductive Meta-path Learning for Schema-complex Heterogeneous Information Networks: Methodology

 \section{Methodology}

 In this paper, we seek to learn meta-paths with high coverage and confidence.
-We thus start this section by introducing the definitions of HIN, meta-paths, and the most commonly-used evaluation metrics for measuring their plausibility including coverage and confidence.
+We thus begin this section with an introduction to the definitions of HIN, meta-paths, and prevalent evaluation metrics, namely coverage and confidence, for assessing meta-path plausibility.
 To enable \model~to perform inductive meta-path learning, we place the path-finding agent on the schema graph with trainable schema-level representations.
 Therefore, following the definitions, we introduce \model~in detail by focusing on the MDP formulation for meta-path learning and the agent design.
 Finally, we present the training algorithm.